-Staff recommend that the Rules and Policy Subcommittee recommend to ITAC an amendment to the 2019 ITAC annual agenda to authorize ITAC to participate in a joint ad hoc subcommittee with these committees to work on the Remote Video Appearances Workstream's recommendations for both legislation and rules.
-Staff expect this work to begin in the fall of 2019 and carry over into 2021.
+Staff have recommended that the Rules and Policy Subcommittee recommend to ITAC an amendment to the 2019 ITAC annual agenda to authorize ITAC to participate in a joint ad hoc subcommittee with these committees to work on the Remote Video Appearances Workstream's recommendations for both legislation and rules.
+The Rules and Policy Subcommittee will be meeting on October 1, 2019, to consider recommending the proposed amendment to the annual agenda, which is included as an attachment to this memorandum.
+A verbal update on the outcome of the Rules and Policy Subcommittee meeting will be provided to ITAC at its October 4, 2019 meeting.
+Any updates to the materials will be provided prior to the ITAC meeting.

+If approved, staff expect this work would begin in the fall of 2019 and carry over into 2021.
 The other committees have agreed to include this work on their annual agendas.
-ITAC anticipates the Rules and Projects Committee will consider the other committees' annual agendas in late October 2019.
+ITAC staff anticipate the Rules and Projects Committee will consider the other committees' annual agendas in late October 2019.
 If ITAC recommends that the Judicial Council Technology Committee (JCTC) approve the amendment, staff expect that the JCTC will consider the amendment also in late October 2019.